FlipsideCrypto/crosschain-models/models/docs/olas/olas_table_docs.md

 {% docs olas_dim_registry_metadata_table_doc %}

 This table contains dimensional metadata for the registry contracts, including details about the various Agent, Component and Service entities registered in the OLAS ecosystem.
 The metadata is sourced via contract reads on the tokenURI function, and typically direct to IPFS.
+Metadata columns may be null, as they are sourced from contract reads (on EVMs) and the calls will be retried where applicable.

 {% enddocs %}